Wall-Brew-Co/common-beer-format/doc/specs/recipes.md

 A boolean representing if this batch was force carbonated with CO2 pressure.
 When absent, assume false.

-- Key Name: `:forced-carbonation`
+- Clojure Key Name: `:forced-carbonation`
-- Type: Spec
+- Clojure Type: Spec
 - Example: `false`

 ## International Bitterness Units

 A positive IEEE-754 floating point number representing the bitterness in IBUs for the recipe.

-- Key Name: `:ibu`
+- Clojure Key Name: `:ibu`
-- Type: Double
+- Clojure Type: Double
 - Example: `40.0`

 ## Ibu Method

-A case-insensitive string representing the method of calculation used derive the IBUs.
+A case-sensitive string representing the method of calculation used derive the IBUs.
-Must be one of: "Garetz", "Rager", "Tinseth"
+Must be one of: "Tinseth", "Rager", "Garetz"

 - Garetz: The Garetz method of IBU calculation.
 - Rager: The Rager method of IBU calculation.
 - Tinseth: The Tinseth method of IBU calculation.

-- Key Name: `:ibu-method`
+- Clojure Key Name: `:ibu-method`
-- Type: String
+- Clojure Type: String
 - Example: `"Garetz"`

 ## Keg Priming Factor

 An IEEE-754 floating point number representing the conversion factor of sugar needed to prime carbonation in large containers.

-- Key Name: `:keg-priming-factor`
+- Clojure Key Name: `:keg-priming-factor`
-- Type: Double
+- Clojure Type: Double
 - Example: `1.5`

 ## Name

-A non-empty string representing the name of the ingredient
+A non-empty string representing the name of the ingredient.

-- Key Name: `:name`
+- Clojure Key Name: `:name`
-- Type: String
+- Clojure Type: String
 - Example: `"Citra"`

 ## Notes

-A non-empty string representing any notes about the subject
+A non-empty string representing any notes about the subject.

-- Key Name: `:notes`
+- Clojure Key Name: `:notes`
-- Type: String
+- Clojure Type: String
 - Example: `"A wonderful, zesty aroma"`

 ## Original Gravity

 A non-negative IEEE-754 floating point number representing the pre-fermentation specific gravity of the recipe.

-- Key Name: `:og`
+- Clojure Key Name: `:og`
-- Type: Double
+- Clojure Type: Double
 - Example: `1.06`

 ## Primary Age

 A positive IEEE-754 floating point number representing the number of days spent in primary fermentation.

-- Key Name: `:primary-age`
+- Clojure Key Name: `:primary-age`
-- Type: Double
+- Clojure Type: Double
 - Example: `12.0`

 ## Primary Temperature

 A non-negative IEEE-754 floating point number representing the temperature in degrees Celsius for primary fermentation.

-- Key Name: `:primary-temp`
+- Clojure Key Name: `:primary-temp`
-- Type: Double
+- Clojure Type: Double
 - Example: `12.0`

 ## Priming Sugar Equivalent

 An IEEE-754 floating point number representing the conversion factor to an equivalent amount of corn sugar.

-- Key Name: `:priming-sugar-equiv`
+- Clojure Key Name: `:priming-sugar-equiv`
-- Type: Double
+- Clojure Type: Double
 - Example: `1.5`

 ## Priming Sugar Name

 A non-empty string denoting the name of the priming agent used to carbonate the beer.

-- Key Name: `:priming-sugar-name`
+- Clojure Key Name: `:priming-sugar-name`
-- Type: String
+- Clojure Type: String
 - Example: `"Corn Sugar"`

 ## Secondary Age

 A non-negative IEEE-754 floating point number representing the number of days spent in secondary fermentation.

-- Key Name: `:secondary-age`
+- Clojure Key Name: `:secondary-age`
-- Type: Double
+- Clojure Type: Double
 - Example: `12.0`

 ## Secondary Temperature

 A non-negative IEEE-754 floating point number representing the temperature in degrees Celsius for secondary fermentation.

-- Key Name: `:secondary-temp`
+- Clojure Key Name: `:secondary-temp`
-- Type: Double
+- Clojure Type: Double
 - Example: `12.0`

 ## Taste Notes

 A non-empty string denoting any tasting notes.

-- Key Name: `:taste-notes`
+- Clojure Key Name: `:taste-notes`
-- Type: String
+- Clojure Type: String
 - Example: `"A nice, full body and intense mouthfeel"`

 ## Taste Rating

 An IEEE-754 floating point number representing the tasting score of the beer.

-- Key Name: `:taste-rating`
+- Clojure Key Name: `:taste-rating`
-- Type: Double
+- Clojure Type: Double
 - Example: `100.0`

 ## Tertiary Age

 A non-negative IEEE-754 floating point number representing the number of days spent in tertiary fermentation.

-- Key Name: `:tertiary-age`
+- Clojure Key Name: `:tertiary-age`
-- Type: Double
+- Clojure Type: Double
 - Example: `12.0`

 ## Tertiary Temperature

 A non-negative IEEE-754 floating point number representing the temperature in degrees Celsius for tertiary fermentation.

-- Key Name: `:tertiary-temp`
+- Clojure Key Name: `:tertiary-temp`
-- Type: Double
+- Clojure Type: Double
 - Example: `12.0`

 ## Type

-A case-insensitive string representing the type of recipe.
+A case-sensitive string representing the type of recipe.
-Must be one of: "Extract", "All grain", "Partial mash"
+Must be one of: "Partial mash", "All grain", "Extract"

 - All Grain: A recipe that uses only malted grains.
 - Partial Mash: A recipe that uses a combination of malted grains and malt extract.
 - Extract: A recipe that uses only malt extract.

-- Key Name: `:type`
+- Clojure Key Name: `:type`
-- Type: String
+- Clojure Type: String
 - Example: `"All Grain"`

 ## Version

 An integer representing the version of the BeerXML standard implemented in a given record.
-Currently, only 1 exists
+Currently, only 1 exists.

-- Key Name: `:version`
+- Clojure Key Name: `:version`
-- Type: Long
+- Clojure Type: Long
 - Example: `1`